Cisco-UKI-DevX/Webex-Teams-Chatbot-built.io-Lab/README.md

 ## Creating a Built.io Workflow for your Bot

-Now its time to start to give our bot some intelligence.
+Now it's time to start to give our bot some intelligence.
 In this section we will build a workflow in built.io that will instruct our bot to perform some functions.

 We will use a standard Webex Teams workflow template